omar-polo/kamid/README.md

 # kamid -- 9p file server daemon

-kamid is a FREE implementation of a 9p file server daemon for UNIX-like systems.
+kamid is a FREE, easy-to-use and portable implementation of a 9p file server daemon for UNIX-like systems.

 ## Building